oxinabox/JuliaCon2024_IR_talk/slides.md

 ---

-## Let's soom in on step 4: the Typed IR
+## Let's zoom-in on step 4: the Typed IR
 If you have used `@code_typed` you get back typed IR, as a `CodeInfo` object.
 It's not quiet SSA because it has slots (basically variables).